Process and Tools8 minute read

 Implement These Lessons for a Robust Approach

 Requirements gathering is a vital stage in the development of any product and should not be overlooked.
 The basis for a product cannot be what you don’t want it to be, nor should it simply be a replication of something already on the market.
-Engage with your innovator and early-adopter customer base to get their valuable insights, and don’t be afraid of asking questions to ensure you’re not wasting time building unnecessary features.
+Engage with your innovator and early-adopter customer bases to get their valuable insights, and don’t be afraid of asking questions to ensure you’re not wasting time building unnecessary features.
 Know when to finalize the requirements and move on, or use a Waterfall approach for delivery.
 Implement these lessons for requirements gathering at the outset of your projects for productive teams, happy customers, and successful outcomes.

 Understanding the basics